 It’s never too soon to prepare a will or a protection mandate, but sometimes it may be too late!
 Don’t let this happen to you.
 Make sure your wishes are respected by getting these two vital documents in order.

-If you are in a de facto union and your spouse dies without having made a will, you might not receive any inheritance.
-Note that you cannot agree on testamentary clauses in a cohabitation contract, so it’s essential that you make an estate plan.
+If you are in a de facto union, have no children and your spouse dies without having made a will, you will not receive any inheritance.

 There are four types of wills